About HRP Consulting

 HRP Consulting Group (HRP) has been in the business of research ethics and compliance for over 10 years.

 Relationships are the core of our business.
-Our internationally recognized experts take a personalized hands on approach to develop customized solutions to the challenges you face.
-HRP prides itself on being there for you as an ongoing source of support.
+Our internationally recognized experts take a personalized approach to develop customized solutions for the challenges you face.
+HRP prides itself on being there for our clients as an ongoing source of support.

-Ms. Savini is a Certified IRB Professional (CIP) and has been honored with several distinguished awards, including; the University Presidential Award at the University at Albany, the State University of New York Chancellor’s Award for Professional Service; and the Initiatives for Women Award.
+Cheryl has also been honored with several distinguished awards, including the University Presidential Award at the University at Albany, the State University of New York Chancellor’s Award for Professional Service; and the Initiatives for Women Award.